+At the date of this statement, the Board comprises 7 independent Non-Executive Directors, and the Group CEO and Managing Director (CEO/MD).
+Campbell Hanan was appointed as CEO/MD in March 2023, replacing Susan Lloyd-Hurwitz.

-The Board consists of eight independent Non-Executive Directors and CEO and Managing Director (CEO/MD), Susan Lloyd-Hurwitz, being a majority of independent Non-Executive Directors.
-The Chair of the Board, Dr John Mulcahy, is an independent Non-Executive Director who was appointed as Chair in November 2013.
-The Directors' qualifications, experience and other details are contained in the Annual Report and are on Mirvac's website.
+The Board is composed of a majority of independent Non-Executive Directors.
+The Chair of the Board, Rob Sindel, is an independent Non-Executive Director who was appointed as Chair in January 2023, replacing Dr John Mulcahy who retired in December 2022.

+The Directors' qualifications, experience and other details are contained in the Annual Report and are on Mirvac's website: www.mirvac.com/about/our-leaders/board-members.